Information Security

 • Availability - ensuring that information is available when and where it is needed.

-The aim of the Cyber Security programme is to put in place a number of measures that enhances the existing capability of the University to protect itself from both deliberate cyber attacks and accidental disruption to its services.
+The aim of the Cyber Security programme is to put in place measures that enhance the existing capability of the University to protect itself from both deliberate cyber-attacks and accidental disruption to its services.

 Cyber Security is a fundamental element of the University’s digital strategy, ‘Ahead of the Digital Curve’, which places a significant focus on the continually enhanced and sophisticated levels of threat that face institutions in the Higher Education environment.
-The Cyber Security programme, began in 2020 and expected to be completed by 2025, is the response to these threats.
+The Cyber Security programme, which began in 2020 is the response to these threats.

 In keeping with the defence-in-depth strategy, the programme comprises around 20 projects of varying complexity that cover a broad range of matters that enhances existing cyber security capabilities with a focus on people, process and technology.
 These include: